vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 |                      |
 |                      |
 ```
-After this adjustment, we can access `Bottom` through the `right` pointer as a normal `Right` object.
+After this adjustment, we can access the `Bottom` through the `right` pointer as a normal `Right` object.
 But, what would happen when we do
 ```
 Top* Top = new Bottom;